Type 91 grenade: Design

 Introduced in 1931, the Type 91 fragmentation grenade could be thrown by hand, fired from a cup-type grenade launcher (the Type 100), discharged by a lightweight mortar-like projector (the Type 89, or knee mortar), or fitted with finned tail-assembly and fired from a spigot-type rifle grenade launcher.
+The grenade is painted black, like all grenades used by Japan during World War II.

 The design of the Type 91 grenade was almost identical to the earlier Type 10.

 The main difference was the Type 91's domed top as opposed to the Type 10's serrated top.
 As with the Type 10, a threaded socket in the bottom of the body allowed for the attachment of an auxiliary propellant canister for use in a Type 89 grenade discharger.

 The fuse was a percussion-activated delay type, initiated by pulling out a safety pin and striking the top of the cap.

 The grenade incorporated a 7–8 second delay before detonation.
 This feature was incorporated as part of the Type 91's other uses as a rifle grenade or as a shell fired from the Type 89 grenade discharger, as the long delay enabled longer time-in-flight to distant targets.

 When used as a rifle grenade the fuse activated automatically, as the plunger was pushed in against a weak creep spring by the force of the launch.
 Additionally, the Type 91 could be used as a booby trap by removing the safety pin and setting under a floorboard or chair.